Kaustubhsutar/databricks_lakehouse_project/README.md

 3. **Gold Layer** – Provides business-ready datasets and aggregated tables optimized for reporting and analytics.

 This layered approach improves **data reliability, scalability, and maintainability** in modern lakehouse data platforms.
-: Houses business-ready data modeled into a star schema required for reporting and analytics.

 ---
 ## 📖 Project Overview